sofn-xyz/mailing/packages/cli/README.md

 - Make your changes in `mailing`
 - Run `yarn build` in the `mailing` root directory to create new `dist` files
 - Run `yalc push` in the `mailing` root directory to both publish your changes (`yalc publish`) and pull them in to your next app (`yalc update`)

+### Run cypress tests for the preview server

+- Start a mailing preview server on localhost:3883
+- cd into packages/cli and run `yarn cypress run`

+### Cypress smoke tests

+The directory `scripts/e2e_test` contains smoke tests targeting supported frameworks that should be run before every public npm release.
+Each test uses the `yarn create` command to create new projects from their `create-*` starter kits and then runs the cypress cli tests contained in `packages/cli/cypress`.
+The frameworks currently covered by the tests are:

+- Next.js (typescript)
+- Next.js (javascript)

+**Initial test setup**

+- In the project root, run `asdf install` to install ruby 3.1.2
+- In the directory `scripts/e2e_test`, run `bundle install` to install the required ruby gems

+**Run the smoke tests**

+- In the directory `scripts/e2e_test`, run `bundle exec ruby e2e_test.rb`